-Social done well – Westjet beats the Press
+Social Media done well – Westjet beats the Press

 Massive amounts of snow fall in the Okanagan, BC the last few days have wreaked havoc – and today’s incident could have been a PR nightmare but Westjet (who are a progressive, forward thinking company to begin with), took the bull by the horns and basically beat the Press to the punch.

 From Westjet’s Facebook Page this morning: